EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Analysis and Discussion

 \subsection{Efficiency Analysis}

-We evaluate editing efficiency of \methodname~against \texttt{AlphaEdit} on an NVIDIA H100 (80GB) using a fixed sequence of 500 edits to ensure a fair comparison.
-As summarized in \cref{tab:runtime_batch_compact}, \methodname~substantially reduces per-edit latency and delivers significant speed-ups across different batch sizes (BS).
+\paragraph{Speed-up.} We evaluate editing efficiency of \methodname{} against \texttt{AlphaEdit} on an NVIDIA H100 (80GB) using a fixed sequence of 500 edits to ensure a fair comparison.
+As summarized in \cref{tab:runtime_batch_compact}, \methodname{} substantially reduces per-edit latency and delivers significant speed-ups across different batch sizes (BS).
 We specifically benchmark two critical components: the time required to compute the update matrix (\emph{Solve}) and the time required to re-compute the projection matrix at each step using the update (\emph{Proj}).
-In detail, the $O\left(d^3\right)$ solver employed by \texttt{AlphaEdit} is replaced in \methodname~by a much smaller $k_t$-sized inner system, rendering the \emph{Solve} cost nearly negligible.
-While \texttt{AlphaEdit} does not perform any projection matrix updates, \methodname~still achieves substantial gains in total wall-clock time, ranging from 1.98$\times$ to 3.53$\times$ faster depending on the model and batch size.
+In detail, the $O\!\left(d^3\right)$ solver used by \texttt{AlphaEdit} is replaced in \methodname{} by a smaller $k_t$-sized inner system, minimizing the \emph{Solve} cost.
+While \texttt{AlphaEdit} does not update projection matrices, \methodname{} still achieves substantial gains in total wall-clock time, ranging from 1.98$\times$ to 3.53$\times$ faster depending on the model and batch size.

+\paragraph{Memory consumption.} GPU memory usage over 1000 edits on \texttt{Llama-3-8B} shows that \methodname{} delivers substantial efficiency gains, reducing peak allocated and peak reserved memory by up to 14\% and 15\% respectively (\cref{tab:memory_usage}), indicating high-quality edits simultaneous to meaningful speedups and a leaner memory footprint.

 [1]{\tt (x#1)}

 [1]{#1} [1]{#1} [1]{(x#1)}